Madushika-Pramod/algo-trading/README.md

 4. Push to the original branch: `git push origin <project_name>/<location>`
 5. Create a pull request.

-## 📬 Contact
+## 📬 Get in Touch

-For any queries or issues, feel free to reach out via email at `madushika4@gmail.com`.
+If you encounter any issues or have queries, feel free to contact us via email at `madushika4@gmail.com`.

-## 📜 License
+## 📜 Licensing

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project operates under the [MIT License](https://opensource.org/licenses/MIT).